1. New Mexico

 Retirees who spend their golden years in California could enjoy many benefits like stunning natural scenery, a mild climate year-round, diverse cultural experiences, ample outdoor activities, and participating in the world's fifth largest economy.

 It's no shock to anyone that California is one of the most expensive places to retire.
-In The Motley Fool's study, California was ranked 49th out of 50 states to live, the second worst state to retire in overall.
+In The Motley Fool's study, California was ranked fifth-worst in cost of living.
+It has the second-highest cost of housing and fifth-highest tax burden of all 50 states.

 California taxes pensions, although it does not tax Social Security benefits.
 The state is also known for having some of the highest personal income tax and sales tax rates in the country.